-Exception: Permanently installed outdoor fireplaces constructed in accordance with the International Building Code.
+Exception: Permanently installed outdoor fireplaces constructed in accordance with the International Residential Code or International Building Code.

 307.4.5 Trench Burns.
 Trench burns shall be conducted in air curtain trenches and in accordance with Section 307.2.

 (Reason: To provide a greater level of safety for this potentially hazardous fire exposure condition.
 Decrease in separation distance allowed for outdoor firepits due to permanent nature of construction having substantial securement.)